Taking Care of Yourself

 Establish a routine.
 When we are overwhelmed, establishing a structure to our days can help orient us and give us a sense of control.

 Explore your spiritual side.
 Many hospitals have Spiritual and Religious Care resources including on-site chapels, synagogues, or Muslim prayer rooms.
 Multifaith chaplains can be a wonderful source of support.
-You could also explore online mindfulness resources; this article was written specifically for NICU parents.
+You could also explore online mindfulness resources; https://everytinything.com/blogs/nicu-blog/mindfulness-in-the-nicu-strategies-to-help-any-nicu-parent

 Get rest wherever possible.
 Lack of sleep impacts your ability to cope.